Nkaleth/capstone_project1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin, the original creator of the design.
+I would like to thank [@Cindy Shin,](https://www.behance.net/adagio07) the original creator of the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>